As the timing and severity of sea level rise impacts will vary across the district, we’re doing our adaptation planning in sections.

-We have experienced around 15cm of sea level rise since 1995, and it is virtually certain that it will continue to do so over the 21st century.
+Between 2005 and 2020 we experienced 10cm of sea level rise, and it is virtually certain that it will continue to rise over the 21st century.

-In Christchurch, we anticipate a further rise of 17 to 23cm of sea level by 2050 and 52cm to 1m by 2100.
+In Ōtautahi Christchurch, we anticipate a further rise of 14 to 23cm of sea level by 2050, and 38cm to 1m by 2100 (compared to the 2020 sea level).
 Over the longer term, there is high certainty that the sea level is committed to rising for centuries to millennia to come due to deep-ocean warming and ice-sheet melt, and it will remain elevated for thousands of years.

 For more information see this report from the Intergovernmental Panel for Climate Change(external link).

 To read about coastal hazards that may be exacerbated as sea levels rise, watch these videos.

 You can explore the possible effects anywhere on our coastline in this interactive coastal hazards portal(external link).

 Read our information brochures to find out more about what the impacts could be for your area:

 As we start adaptation planning in the Whakaraupō-Lyttelton Harbour and Koukourarata-Port Levy area, we will be using a Coastal Panel, which is a diverse group of 14 community and rūnanga representatives from the area, along with some city-wide representatives.

 Four of these Coastal Panel representatives are youth, in recognition of the fact that adaptation planning is an intergenerational conversation and the impacts of climate change will be felt for centuries to millennia to come.

 The Coastal Panel should take into account diverse views and interests, rather than advocate for a particular point of view.